Nuscross/portfolio/README.md

 How to run project

-On terminal run command :
+On terminal and run command :

 - npm install